 We do this for all possible $j$ and $k$ and write

 The quantum natural gradient update $\Delta{\boldsymbol\theta}$ is then given by \cite{QNG}

 where $\eta$ is a dynamical learning rate following the ADAM algorithm with standard parameters and a step-size of $0.01$ \cite{adam}.
-The quantum natural gradient considers the underyling geometry of the parametrized states using the Fubini-Study metric $g$ which has the components
+The quantum natural gradient considers the underlying geometry of the parameterized states using the Fubini-Study metric $g$ which has the components

 The corresponding operator products are naturally expressed as longer time-evolution operators of the same form as Eq.~\ref{uthetaearly} with the given parameters ${\boldsymbol\theta}$ as